zhangli-abcd/TVR-Applicability/draft-zdm-tvr-applicability.md

 ## Yang Model for Tidal Network

-{{I-D.ietf-tvr-schedule-yang}} defines TVR nodes and topology Yang modules.
-The node Yang module describes the power state and interface attributes (such as available, bandwidth, and neighbor) of a node at different moments.
-The topology Yang module describes the availability of nodes at different time points and the attributes of links at different time points (such as link-available, bandwidth, delay, and destination node) in the topology.
-Both TVR YANG modules can be used in Tidal networks to control node and interface attributes and distribution of time-varying topology information.
+The following provides a list of applicable YANG modules that can be used to exchange data between devices:

+The "ietf-tvr-topology" YANG module in {{?I-D.ietf-tvr-schedule-yang}} is used to manage the node and deliver network topology with time-varying attributes (e.g., node/link availability, link bandwidth, or delay).

+The "ietf-tvr-node" YANG module in {{?I-D.ietf-tvr-schedule-yang}} which is a device model, is designed to manage a single node with scheduled attributes (e.g., powered on/off).

 ## Encoding of Yang Model